smartcameras/PrivateNet/README.md

 - Requirements

   Torch 1.7.1, APEX 0.1, and torchvision 0.8.2.

 - Data Preparation
+  We have provided the labels for sensitive attributes (Gender, Age, Race) of the RAF-DB dataset.

-  Download [RAF-DB](http://www.whdeng.cn/RAF/model1.html#dataset) dataset, and make sure it have a structure like following:
+  Download [RAF-DB](http://www.whdeng.cn/RAF/model1.html#dataset) dataset, and make sure it is saved in the datasets folder like this:

 ```
 - datasets/raf-basic/